aleph-im/aleph-vm/tutorials/README.md

 program to work, else they will be ignored.

 | ℹ️ Backup your private key, else you may lose the ability to update a program

+Check out the [Advanced usage](./ADVANCED.md) page for more options and capabilities.